Solo User Guide

 solo-deployment_CREATE_OUTPUT

-*This command is the first command that will specify how many nodes you want to add to your deployment.
-For the sake of resource
+This command is the first time you specify how many consensus nodes you want to add to your deployment.
+For the sake of resource usage in this guide, we’ll use 1 consensus node.

 # Add a cluster to the deployment you created